joinmassive/blog/internet-without-ads/README.markdown

 ### Imperceptibility

 Second, Massive is imperceptible when active.
-The SDK is trained on anonymous telemetry data to consume minimal resources in the background and to avoid contending with foreground processes.
+The SDK is trained on anonymous telemetry data to consume minimal resources in the background and avoid contending with foreground processes.

 ### Privacy and security